Paul J. Hill School of Business

-The Paul J. Hill School of Business is the undergraduate business school within the Faculty of Business Administration at the University of Regina in Regina, Saskatchewan.
+The Paul J. Hill School of Business is a Canadian undergraduate business school within the Faculty of Business Administration at the University of Regina in Regina, Saskatchewan.
 The undergraduate school was named for local benefactor Paul J. Hill who donated $10 million to the University.

-The Faculty of Business Administration's graduate school is known as the Kenneth Levene Graduate School of Business.
+The Faculty of Business Administration's graduate school is known as the Levene Graduate School of Business.

+History

+The business school at University of Regina was renamed as the Paul J. Hill School of Business after a donation on $10 million was made by his family.

 Programs

 The Paul J. Hill School of Business offers a Bachelor of Business Administration (BBA).
 The Kenneth Levene Graduate School of Business offers a Master of Business Administration (MBA), a Master of Human Resource Management (MHRM), and a Master of Administration in Leadership.